Albert Kesselring: Allied invasion of Italy

 Italy now effectively became an occupied country, as the Germans poured in troops, although neither side accorded it that status.
-The Allies accorded Italy a status of "co-belligerent" rather than that of an ally, which meant that Italians could still be tried for war crimes.
+The Allies accorded Italy the status of "co-belligerent" rather than that of an ally, which meant that Italians could still be tried for war crimes.
 According to his memoirs, Kesselring blamed the Allies for the tragedy that unfolded in Italy.
 He felt that Hitler would have been willing to allow Italy to withdraw from the war had the Allies agreed to respect its neutrality and not use it as a base for operations against Germany.

 Salerno

 Kesselring claimed in his memoirs that his command was already "written off", but he intended to fight.
 Eisenhower had excellent intelligence through Ultra, the decryption of German Enigma machine signals and Japanese Purple diplomatic messages, and from the Italians themselves, and was aware of the German plans to withdraw from southern Italy.
 He therefore adopted a risky strategy of making a series of landings in Italy rather than concentrating his forces.
 Kesselring inadvertently misled him better than the best deception plan could have.